 '''

-String s1 = "Mark,Lanthier:47:'M',false";
+String s1 = "Mark,Lanthier:49:'M',false";

 String[] tokens = s1.split("[^a-zA-Z0-9]");

-for(int i=0; i<tokens.length; i++)
+for(String token: tokens)

-System.out.println(tokens[i]);
+System.out.println(token);

 '''

 Notice the square brackets [] in the parameter string.
 This indicates that we are about to list a sequence of characters to be the delimiters.
 The ^ character negates the list of characters to indicate that we are about to list all the non-delimiter characters (i.e., the token characters).
 Then we list the alphanumeric ranges a-z, A-Z and 0-9 to indicate that any alphanumeric character is part of a token, while everything else is to be considered a delimiter.